gerd-lrt-dev/moonlander/project_infos/readme.txt

 - Real-time telemetry displayed in cockpitPage
 - Thread-safe simulation loop with Qt signal/slot integration
 - Logger captures debug output from backend without Qt
+- Spacecraft is the sole owner of state and dynamics
+- Calculation of proper G-forces based on thrust and gravity
 - Initial support for resource-based JSON configuration
 - Backend supports testing spacecraft controllers independently of UI
+- Legacy variables removed, state vector integrated into `simData` for frontend

 Goals
 -----